The Red Shoes (1948 film): Plot

 The Ballet of the Red Shoes is a resounding success.
 Boris revitalises the company's repertoire with Vicky as the prima ballerina and Julian as the star composer.
 In the meantime, Vicky and Julian fall in love.
 Although Boris is not romantically attracted to Vicky, he is emotionally possessive of his new star.
 He tries to break up the relationship by telling them that their work is getting worse, but it is implied that he is projecting his own insecurities onto the relationship, as Boris's choreographer is full of praise for Julian.
 Boris gives Julian an ultimatum to break up with Vicky or leave the company.
 Julian and Vicky move back to London together and get married.
 Boris breaks his no-marriage rule to rehire Irina, but cannot mentally let go of Vicky.

 In London, Vicky and Julian's careers go in different directions.
 Julian writes an opera that is set to open in Covent Garden, while Vicky's ballet career stalls.
 Vicky goes on holiday to Cannes without Julian, who is focused on his work.
 Boris meets her there.
 He reminds Vicky that she is the one making all the sacrifices in her marriage, and persuades her to "put on the red shoes again".

 Coincidentally, the opening night of Julian's opera in London falls on the same date as Vicky's comeback performance in Monaco.
 Although Julian is supposed to conduct on opening night, he abruptly leaves for Monaco as a grand gesture for Vicky.
 In return, he insists that Vicky cancel her performance and leave Monaco and Boris immediately.
 After Julian and Boris have a heated argument about the value of art versus love, an anguished Vicky chooses to stay with Ballet Lermontov.

 An attendant escorts Vicky to the stage.
-She is wearing the titular red shoes, and looks faint.
+She is wearing the red shoes, and looks faint.
 She suddenly runs off and jumps in front of an oncoming train, paralleling her ill-fated character in the ballet.
 Julian tries to save her, but cannot.
 As Vicky dies, she asks Julian to remove the red shoes.